gyulanemeth/bluefox.email/docs/dashboard.md

 There is pagination at the bottom of the project list, allowing you to navigate through multiple pages of projects.
 ![Pagination](./dashboard-pagination.webp)

-You can also filter projects by package type (e.g., Essential, Premium) to quickly find specific projects and analyze their performance.

-Click on the **Package** dropdown to select the desired package type and view only the projects that belong to that package.
+The **Package** dropdown allows you to see how much each project costs based on its package type (e.g., Essential, Premium).
+Click on the **Package** dropdown to select a package type and view the associated cost for projects under that package.

 ![Package filter](./dashboard-package-filter.webp)